rockcat/SLAPI/GPIO protocol.md

 2. Wait for `VALID = 1`
 3. Sample `DATA[n]`
 4. Set `ACK = 1`
-5. Wait for `VALID = 0`
+5. Wait for a short while for level detecttion by other party
 6. Set `ACK = 0`

-This gives a deterministic ready/accept cycle and avoids races when both peers follow the same edge order.
+This gives a deterministic ready/accept cycle and avoids races when both peers follow the same order.

 ## Sequence Diagrams